-This dashboard is built on the following dataset:
+This dashboard is built on the following datasets:

 Below are commonly asked questions about the Multi-Touch Attribution Dashboard:

 - What do these date windows mean?
-What is the difference between the Conversion Window and the Lookback Window?
+What is the difference between the Target Date Window and the Lookback Window?

 - These date windows allow you to customize what data is included in your model.
-While the Conversion Window is focused on what paths are included in reporting, the Lookback Window is focused on which interactions within a path should be included.
-Please read our article on ChannelMix Modeling Engine's Date Windows to see in-depth explanations on how these windows and how they work together.
+While the Target Date Window is focused on what paths are included in reporting, the Lookback Window is focused on which interactions within a path should be included.
+Please read our article on ChannelMix Modeling Engine's Date Windows to see in-depth explanations of how these windows work and how they work together.

 - What does "Filter Direct" mean?
 I don't want to remove Direct traffic, why would I use this?
 What happens when I select yes to "Compress Paths"?
 How do these options affect my reporting?